nsncowan/work-life-planner/PROJECT_NOTES.md

 ## brainstorm

+Take a cue from the spread operator that reassigns an Id to the copied item.
+This could be a way to modify items with new times, names, etc

 - convert timeslots to timeblocks with all data exept 'time' set to null.
 - the end goal is to make everything a 'timeblock', but with null fields depending on source and destination.